Tesla pulls its new Full Self-Driving beta due to software 'issues'

-NEW YORK/ SAN FRANCISCO : U.S. electric car maker Tesla Inc on Sunday rolled back the latest version of its Full Self-Driving (FSD) beta software, less than a day after its release, after users complained of false collision warnings and other issues.
+NEW YORK/ SAN FRANCISCO: US electric car maker Tesla on Sunday (Oct 24) rolled back the latest version of its Full Self-Driving (FSD) beta software, less than a day after its release, after users complained of false collision warnings and other issues.

 "Please note, this is to be expected with beta software.
 It is impossible to test all hardware configs in all conditions with internal QA (quality assurance), hence public beta," he said.